Certificate II in Automotive Cylinder Head Reconditioning

 No minimum education

-This qualification is part of the Automotive Industry Retail, Service and Repair Training Package.
-It covers the skills and knowledge required to perform a range of tasks related to servicing and repairing engine cylinder heads of cars and heavy vehicles within an automotive service and repair business.
+This qualification is part of the Automotive Retail, Service and Repair Training Package.
+It reflects the role of individuals who perform a range of tasks on engine cylinder heads in the automotive retail, service and repair industry.

 Subjects you can Study

-About TAFE Queensland SkillsTechTAFE Queensland SkillsTech is Queensland's largest trade and technical training TAFE institute, specialising in automotive, building and construction, manufacturing and engineering, electrotechnology, water treatment and sustainability and mining, gas and resources training.
+About TAFE Queensland SkillsTechTAFE Queensland SkillsTech is Queensland's leading specialist provider of trade and technical training in automotive, building and construction, electrical, refrigeration and air-conditioning, water, rail, plumbing, gas, CAD/drafting, welding and engineering.

 Provider CRICOS: 02014M RTO code: 31396